Levoileuxcodeur/Coursera_Capstone/README.md

   - https://developer.foursquare.com/docs/build-with-foursquare/categories/

-Starting with the neighborhoods names, I find their latitude and longitude using the Nominatim geolocator API.
+Starting with the neighborhoods names, I found their latitude and longitude using the Nominatim geolocator API.
-I then plot the neighborhoods on maps using Folium to ensure the accuracy of their position.
-I correct several neighborhoods center position manually in my dataset.
+I then plotted the neighborhoods on maps using Folium to ensure the accuracy of their position.
+I corrected several neighborhoods center position manually in my dataset.
-For each neighboroods, I then acquire all venues within a 500 meters radius of their center using the Foursquare Search Venues API.
-I finally change each venue category to fit within the five top categories defined by Foursquare: Arts & Entertainment, Food shop, Shop and Service, Outdoor & Recreation & Nightlife Spot.
+For each neighboroods, I then acquired all venues within a 500 meters radius of their center using the Foursquare Search Venues API.
+I finally changed each venue category to fit within the five top categories defined by Foursquare: Arts & Entertainment, Food shop, Shop and Service, Outdoor & Recreation & Nightlife Spot.

 # Methodology